Provincial park: Belgium

-Provincial parks in Belgium (provinciale domeinen, domaines provinciaux) include Bois des Rêves, Chevetogne, Hélécine, Palogne and Wégimont.
+Provincial parks in Belgium (provinciale domeinen, domaines provinciaux) include Bois des Rêves, Chevetogne, Hélécine, Palogne, and Wégimont.

 These are typically public areas administered by the province for outdoor recreation such as swimming, canoeing, hiking and camping, with few or no fully protected portions.

 Canada

 Provincial parks in Canada are protected areas of land and/or water designated by one of the provincial governments to protect nature or historical sites and to support recreation, tourism and education.

 The first provincial park, Queen Victoria Park in Niagara Falls, opened in 1888.

 The largest is the 2355200 ha Polar Bear Provincial Park on Hudson Bay.

 Although provincial parks in Canada are not the same as national parks, their structures and purposes are very similar.
 The provincial and territorial parks systems generally have various park categories.
 Parks may be ecological reserves without facilities for use by the general public, day use parks or recreational parks that offer many services to visitors, often including bicycle, canoe, or kayak rentals, camping sites, hiking trails and beaches.

 In the province of Quebec, the provincial parks are labelled "national parks" and are all IUCN category II protected areas (like at the federal level, and as opposed to many provincial parks), and are managed by Société des établissements de plein air du Québec.
 Many parks in the other provinces have the IUCN designation.

+On 24 February 2025, Google said that it would change all parks labelled "state parks" in Canada to "provincial parks" on Google Maps.
+This issue predated the Trump Administration but gained attention after Trump stated that he would like Canada to become the 51st state.